d99kris/nmail/README.md

 ### pager_cmd

-The field `pager_cmd` allows overriding which external pager / text viewer to use when viewing an email using an external pager (`Ctrl-E`).
+The field `pager_cmd` allows overriding which external pager / text viewer to use when viewing an email using an external pager (`E`).
 If not specified, nmail will use the pager specified by the environment variable `$PAGER`.
 If `$PAGER` is not set, nmail will use `less`.